divijghose/firedrake/Firedrake-meeting-2024-09-04.md

 - I think the FInAT hash stuff is ready, I have written a test, I don't think coverage of more elements is necessary.
 - The caching changes that are causing deadlock need another look.
 This is much closer to being merged, this needs:
   + Another look over the [PyOP2 changes](https://github.com/OP2/PyOP2/pull/724)/review.
+    * DH: thinks a meeting with JB to review would be more productive.
   + Comments/feedback on `PYOP2_SPMD_STRICT` mode (not switched on by default, but I've already found it exceedingly useful).
+    * DH: thinks this is sensible.
   + Feedback/review on the corresponding [Firedrake changes](https://github.com/firedrakeproject/firedrake/pull/3730), specifically I'd like some group thought/wisdom about the hashing functions that are used (ensuring that they are unique, I don't necessarily know all the details of the arguments).
+    * See feedback from DH.
 - I have had [this PR](https://github.com/firedrakeproject/firedrake/pull/3385) open for a log time as a bit of a pet project, but find myself needing it more and more.
 The idea is to allow running the full test suite on systems that do not allow a recursive MPI init call (Side note: there is an officially blessed MPI way of doing this, see: https://github.com/JDBetteridge/mpispawn for a proof of concept solution).
 This Firedrake branch now contains a bunch of test fixes that ought to be moved back to master.
 What I want to know is:
   + Can we switch to "MPI on the outside" test execution?
 Or will I have to keep maintaining this branch to test on HPC and other pedantic systems?
   + Additionally, does someone want to fix, or at least tell me how to fix `tests/output/test_adjoint_disk_checkpointing.py::test_disk_checkpointing`?
 I have had to mark the test broken in this PR.
 The test pollutes the tape and only passes on master because each parallel test is run in isolation!
 Also, I don't think `pytest-mpi` propagates markers like `xfail`. (**I (Daiane) can see this.**)
+  * DH: Considers this too complex a PR to review without JB present.

 Can whoever minutes also make it very clear what the outcomes of the discussions are so that I can pick this up next week when I'm back.